jloan/pierce-hacker-submissions/revised-lessons/Joe_Drovdahl_Revised_Resume_Tutorial.md

 1. Résumé Layout:
  The layout is the first thing to affect the reader because it’s the first thing the brain processes—before even the text or texture is noticed.
 This makes the résumé's layout vital to survive the screening process.
 >a.
 Templates:
--Although it may be tempting to simply utilize one of or multiple résumé templates from Microsoft Word or from outside sources, these can often be misinterpreted as a lack of effort from the candidate in the eyes of the recruiters.
+- Although it may be tempting to simply utilize one of or multiple résumé templates from Microsoft Word or from outside sources, these can often be misinterpreted as a lack of effort from the candidate in the eyes of the recruiters.
--It is still possible to utilize these templates as guides, but it is not advised to use the templates fully.
+- It is still possible to utilize these templates as guides, but it is not advised to use the templates fully.
 >b.
 Alignment:
 - The résumé should always be in left alignment as this is the easiest for the reader to digest.This includes all headings and bulleted lists.
 - The exceptions to this rule are the author's name and contact information, as these can be center or left aligned depending on the layout chosen by the student.